Jermaine0Forbes/Java-Personal/logs.md

 # logs

+---

+## 11/7/17

+### shit about threads

+- when you execute `Thread t = new Thread();`, it is not running until you write out the start method `t.start()`, that is when it is runnable state.
+	- when it is in **runnable state** it doesn't execute code, but it now has the ability to execute code
+- There are four types of states that threads can be in and that is **sleep, wait, blocked, and running**
+- the sleep method accepts time in milliseconds

 ## 10/6/17

 ### tasks
 - just learning more about threads, and hopefully remember to take notes

 ## 10/5/17